ringcentral/ringcentral-embeddable/docs/integration/address-book.md

 ![image](https://user-images.githubusercontent.com/7036536/48828521-ec54be00-edaa-11e8-8b49-d76412e173bd.jpeg)

-### Show contacts matcher result on calls history and incoming call page:
+## Show matched contact in the call history or incoming call page

 In widget, we use contact matcher to match phone number to contact in calls page or incoming page.
 First you need to pass `contactMatchPath` when you register service: